JVPC0D3R/gpt-voice-assistant/README.md

 This software builds on top of the carter-voice-assistant project and replaces the Carter API with OpenAI API (GPT models).
 With this integration, our assistant is able to provide more accurate and sophisticated responses to user input.

+This project also gives the assistant "vision" capabilities using a <a href="https://github.com/ultralytics/ultralytics">YOLOv8</a> simple function.

 ## Getting Started

 To run the GPT Voice Assistant, you will need to provide an OpenAI API key.
 I suggest creating a python file named keys.py to store the API key variable.